DharmaFactory/Singularity/ReadMe.md

 “A finite game is played for the purpose of winning, an infinite game for the purpose of continuing the play.”

+― James P. Carse

 Corporations are people.
 People make up corporations.
 Isn't it time we stopped making excuses and started treating ourselves right?

-― James P. Carse
+[“It is only with the heart that one can see rightly; what is essential is invisible to the eye.”
+― Antoine de Saint-Exupéry, The Little Prince ](https://www.goodreads.com/quotes/1256288-it-is-only-with-the-heart-that-one-can-see)